List of Power Rangers Lost Galaxy characters: Kai Chen

 He also pilots the Gorilla Galactabeast/Galactazord.

 Kai's strict adherence to the rules initially causes much conflict with Leo, but after an incident in which the Quasar Sabers were stolen, Kai warms up to him considerably.
 He later becomes the new guardian of the Galaxy Book after the original Guardian perishes trying to recover it from Deviot.
 After Terra Venture's inhabitants arrive on Mirinoi, Kai returns his Quasar Saber to its stone - he later wields it again when Trakeena was revealed to have survived her previous defeat at the hands of Leo and a third time when he and his teammates joined the veteran Ranger army at the end of Power Rangers: Super Megaforce.

-Kai is the first known male Asian-American Blue Ranger.

 Kai is played by Archie Kao.

 Maya

 Maya is a tribesgirl from the planet Mirinoi and the Yellow Galaxy Ranger when she draws her Quasar Saber.
-She shares many characteristics with Cole Evens, the Red Wild Force Ranger in Power Rangers Wild Force.
-Maya is the third alien and the second non-human to be a main core Ranger.
+She shares many characteristics with Cole Evans, the Red Wild Force Ranger in Power Rangers Wild Force.
 She lives on Mirinoi before she becomes a Ranger when her tribe is attacked and petrified by Furio.
 She passes through a portal along with the other Rangers and lives aboard Terra Venture on its journey from Earth into deep space.
 Proud to be the Yellow Galaxy Ranger, Maya believes that as a team they can defeat her archenemy.
 Her wild spirit and closeness with nature gives her an ability to understand people and everything around her - this allows her to be able to communicate with the Galactabeasts.
 During the second half of the season, she develops a mild rivalry with Deviot as she is seen battling him numerous times.
 Throughout the series, Maya's arsenal includes: